Possession of a Firearm

 The victim's pickup truck that tailed off the side of the highway following the murder

-Although Joey had been seen in his pickup truck, prosecutors argued that he met up with his friend Mark Free, switched from his white truck to the small, blue Honda, drove down to around Floyd College to either wait for or intercept Isaac as he drove home from college, engaged in aggressive driving with Dawkins, and then shot Dawkins through the back window of Dawkins truck while driving at 55+ miles per hour (and talking on the phone to his girlfriend Aislynn).
+Although Joey had been seen leaving home in his pickup truck, the State theorized that he met up with his friend Mark Free, switched from his white truck to the small, blue Honda, drove down to around Floyd College to either wait for or intercept Isaac as he drove home from college, engaged in aggressive driving with Dawkins, and then shot Dawkins through the back window of Dawkins’ truck while driving at 55+ miles per hour (and talking on the phone to his girlfriend Aislinn).
 According to the State, Joey then switched cars again and drove to his girlfriend’s house in Cedartown, where he arrived in his white truck.
+According to the State, Joey accomplished all of this in 45 minutes–the amount of time it would take him to drive straight from his house to his girlfriend’s house in Cedartown.